devjewel01/devjewel01/README.md

 ## I'm a Student, Programmer, Musician(Guitarist, Toblist, etc.)!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently sleeping 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to good things for learning
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Learning more and more
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to thinking, imagin, draw and play guitar / drums / tobla